pichanez/spam-checker-whocalls/README.md

 The `service` field controls which checker is used.
 By default (`"auto"`) the service will choose Kaspersky for Russian numbers and Truecaller otherwise.
+If a required ADB device is unreachable the API responds with HTTP 503 and a message describing the problem.

 ## Running locally